 Contact us: Landlord Insurance

-Please note call wait times can be in excess of 2 hours due to current demand.
-We recommend you manage your policy online via MyAccount or should only contact if something needs to be actioned in the next 1 to 3 days
+Please note call wait times are in excess of 20mins due to current demand.
+We recommend you manage your policy online via MyAccount or speak to us online.

-If you would like to contact us about a an existing claim please see our claims page.
+If you would like to contact us about an existing claim please see our claims page.

 Frequently Asked Questions

 Do I need buildings insurance when buying to let?

 It is a landlord’s responsibility to insure the building, not the tenant’s so you will need to arrange buildings cover.
 This comes as standard with Admiral Buildings or Combined Landlord Insurance policies.

 Do I need contents insurance as a landlord?